ArvinZhuang/arvinzhuang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral researcher at [CSIRO, Australian e-Health Research Centre](https://aehrc.csiro.au/), where I focus on developing large language model-based search engine systems in the medical domain.
-Before joining CSIRO, I was a Ph.D. student at the [ielab](http://ielab.io/), EECS, The University of Queensland, Australia, supervised by Professor [Guido Zuccon](http://ielab.io/people/guido-zuccon).
-My primary research interests lie in information retrieval, large language model-based neural rankers, and NLP in general.
+I am an Applied Scientist at Amazon’s AGI group, specializing in advancing web search technologies that power Amazon’s product ecosystem.
+My research focuses on information retrieval, large language model–based neural rankers, and natural language processing.
+Previously, I was a Postdoctoral Researcher at CSIRO’s Australian e-Health Research Centre, where I developed LLM-driven search systems for the medical domain.
+I earned my Ph.D. in Computer Science from the University of Queensland’s ielab, under the supervision of Professor Guido Zuccon.
 <hr>

 {% include base_path %}